Product: CLiX unlock

 NAFLD is poorly captured by structured data.
 When searching for NAFLD patients, a CNLP-based approach identified 2.5 times as many patients as ICD search, and was significantly more accurate than a rigorous text search approach.

-As ICD-9CM cannot differentiate between early stage NAFLD and full NASH at all, and as ICD-10CM has a concept for NASH, but not one exclusively for NAFLD, CLiX accelerate was able to facilitate an analysis that would have been almost impossible with structured data.
+As ICD-9CM cannot differentiate between early stage NAFLD and full NASH at all, and as ICD-10CM has a concept for NASH, but not one exclusively for NAFLD, CLiX unlock was able to facilitate an analysis that would have been almost impossible with structured data.
 Of 147 patients identified as having NAFLD prior to the discovery of NASH, the average progression time was 410 days.

 Suspected NAFLD on imaging is often not acknowledged in subsequent clinical documentation and many patients are later found to have more advanced liver disease.
 Analysis identified 619 patients where NAFLD had been identified in radiology notes, but was never perpetuated into the chain of progress notes.
 Of these patients, 170 later developed NASH or cirrhosis.
 Had the future doctors been aware of the earlier diagnosis by the radiologist, the progression might have been mitigated if not prevented.